The River Beneath the Pain

 I am here to support the facilitation of your own internal knowing, helping you to find your own path to inhabiting your body more fully.

 This will require your full participation.
-I will hand you the keys, and it’s up to you to use them.
+I will hand you some tools, and it’s up to you to use them.

 This is NOT a program that supports you in crisis.